JuliaStats/Distributions.jl/doc/source/fit.rst

 Distribution Fitting
 =====================

-The *Distributions* package provides methods to fit a distribution to a given set of samples.
+This package provides methods to fit a distribution to a given set of samples.
 Generally, one may write

 .. code-block:: julia

 	d = fit(D, x)

 This statement fits a distribution of type ``D`` to a given dataset ``x``, where ``x`` should be an array comprised of all samples.
-The fit function will choose a reasonable way to fit the distribution, which, in most cases, is *maximum likelihood estimation*.
+The fit function will choose a reasonable way to fit the distribution, which, in most cases, is `maximum likelihood estimation <http://en.wikipedia.org/wiki/Maximum_likelihood>`_.

 Maximum Likelihood Estimation